-A fire in your business premises must be detected quickly and a fire warning given so that people can escape safely.
+A fire on your business property must be detected quickly and a fire warning given so that people can escape safely.

 Fire detection and warning system

-You must have an appropriate fire-detection and warning system.
-Whatever system you have, it must be able to warn all people in the building in all circumstances.
+You must have an appropriate fire-detection and warning system in place.
+Ensure it is in full working order by having it serviced regularly.
+Whatever fire system you have, it must be able to warn all people in the building in all circumstances.
 There are different types of fire alarm systems available.

 You should consider which type of fire detector is suitable for your commercial property as part of your fire risk assessment.
 One type of detector could be suitable for one part of your business premises and another for the rest.
 Before installing a fire-detection system, you may wish to discuss your proposals with your local fire authority or a fire safety expert.